Generic nonexpansive Hilbert space mappings: Somewhat bounded sets

 \section{Somewhat bounded sets}

-The central definition of our work is the following. \begin{defn} A nonempty, non-singleton convex set $C$ in an infinite-dimensional Hilbert space $H$ is \textbf{somewhat bounded} if there are $x_0\in C$, a finite-dimensional subspace $F\subset H$ and $\alpha>0$ such that $\alpha B_F\subset C-x_0$ and $F^\perp\cap(C-x_0)$ is bounded.
-We say that $C$ is \textbf{totally unbounded} if it is not somewhat bounded. \end{defn} For example, the set $\{x\in H\,:\,\textup{dist}(x,F)\leq r\}$, where $F\subset H$ is a finite-dimensional subspace and $r\geq 0$, is unbounded but also somewhat bounded.
-We say that a convex set $C$ in a Hilbert space $H$ is \emph{totally unbounded} if it is not somewhat bounded. $H$ itself is totally unbounded, as well as all its infinite-dimensional subspaces.
+The central definition of our work is the following. \begin{defn} A nonempty, non-singleton convex set $C$ in an infinite dimensional Hilbert space $H$ is \textbf{somewhat bounded} if there are $x_0\in C$, a finite dimensional subspace $F\subseteq H$ and $\alpha>0$ such that $\alpha B_F\subseteq C-x_0$ and $F^\perp\cap(C-x_0)$ is bounded.
+We say that $C$ is \textbf{totally unbounded} if it is not somewhat bounded. \end{defn} For example, the set $\{x\in H\,:\,\textup{dist}(x,F)\leq r\}$, where $F\subseteq H$ is a finite dimensional subspace and $r\geq 0$, is unbounded but also somewhat bounded. $H$ itself is totally unbounded, as well as all its infinite dimensional subspaces.

-Given a Hilbert space $H$, for every closed subspace $F\subset H$ and $\alpha,\beta>0$ we define the set
+Given a Hilbert space $H$, for every closed subspace $F\subseteq H$ and $\alpha,\beta>0$ we define the set